Post-Master’s Clinical Doctor of Nursing Practice Program

 “The program is just starting out, but we can already observe how these students and graduates are applying their YSN education to improve the care of their patients,” says Joanne DeSanto Iennaco PhD, APRN, PMHNP-BC, FAAN, Director of the Clinical DNP Program.
 “Students and alumni are securing grants and scholarships for their work and being saluted as innovators in their areas of clinical expertise.”

-Members of the 2022 Inaugural Cohort are actively sharing the knowledge and expertise developed in the program.
+Members of the cohorts actively share the knowledge and expertise developed in the program.
 YSN caught up with a few current students and recent alumni to share some of their recent achievements: Post-Master’s Clinical Doctor of Nursing Practice DNPs Present Research, Receive Scholarships.

 Hold a master’s degree in nursing and a current license to practice as an RN and as an Advanced Practice Nurse or Certified Nurse Midwife in the United States prior to the start of the first semester of the Clinical DNP program.
 Licensure and certification are required where the student will practice and complete clinical practica.